 The larvae will then wake up and do what they do best.
 With this, we can still get grubs growing and active even in the wintertime.

-If you'd like to see how to over-winter your BSF larvae, check out this post:
+If you'd like to see how to over-winter your BSF larvae, you can check out this post below here:

 Thanks for reading & See you next time.